radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 1. configure the cluster with oidc provider. have the role-arn configured with desired policies ready.
 2. take steps to allow  `rad-role-arn` and `eks cluster : namespace: service` to trust each other using aws portal.
-3. use  `rad init` to configure radius with role-arn credential. (or use rad credential later on)
+3. use [interactive](#user-story-1) approach or [non-interative](#user-story-2) to configure Radius to use IRSA
-4. use `rad env update` to configure provider associated with the specific environment (`rad env update qa --aws-account-id <aws-account-id> --aws-region <aws-region>`).
-5. during rad deploy, radius assumes the role that is configured in the credential.
+4. during rad deploy, radius assumes the role that is configured in the credential.

 Since oidc is configured for a cluster and not specific to a role-arn, the solution can be extended to work in multi-tenancy once we have multi credentials support.